KristenGarnier/weather-app-react-native/README.md

 # React Native Weather app

-A test weather app to experiment with React Native and understant its underlying operations
+A test weather app to experiment with React Native and understand its underlying operations